-Employer: What's the difference between standard cycle to work and City Bike Hire?
+Employer: What's the difference between standard cycle to work and bike rental?

-Cyclescheme operates two types of cycle to work scheme; the standard scheme and the City Bike Hire scheme.
+Cyclescheme operates two types of cycle to work scheme; the standard scheme and the bike rental scheme.

 Both schemes operate on the same principle, in that the employee has affordable access to a hire bike which they can use for commuting to work.

 The key difference is that the standard scheme enables the employee to design their own commuting package that can contain a bike and/or accessories of their choice.
-Whereas, the City Bike Hire scheme enables the employee to select a membership package from a partner city bike operator of their choice.
+Whereas, the bike rental scheme enables the employee to select a membership package from a partner city bike operator of their choice.

 The standard scheme is great for people that have space for a bike at home and that wish to have the perfect bike and accessories package to suit their requirements.
-City bike hire is ideal for people that simply want to experiment with cycling to work or people that maybe don't have cycle storage at home.
+Bike rental is ideal for people that simply want to experiment with cycling to work or people that maybe don't have cycle storage at home.

 |12 months||12 months|